microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtonsAPI.md

 </preview:RadioButtons>
 ```

-The **GroupName** property set on the RadioButton elements above will be ignored by the narrator/screen reader.
+The **GroupName** property set on the RadioButton elements above will be ignored by the narrator/
+screen reader.